Michael J. Perry

 Michael J. Perry is an American legal scholar, specializing in constitutional law, human rights, and law and religion.

 Career

-Perry was born and raised in Louisville, Kentucky.
+Perry was born (on December 6, 1945) and raised in Louisville, Kentucky.
 He did his undergraduate studies, majoring in philosophy and minoring in theology, at Georgetown University (A.B., 1968).
 He studied law at Columbia University School of Law (J.D., 1973).
 Perry then served as law clerk to U.S. District Judge Jack B. Weinstein (1973–74) and, a year later, to U.S. Circuit Judge Shirley M. Hufstedler (1974–75).